aapaetsch/Web_page_indexing/README.md

 allowing those to be calculated into the query.
 I also wish to eventually create a version that allows for pages to be added or<br />
 removed from the index.
 The end goal for this program is for it to act like a mini search engine.

-## Currently working features
+## Working features
 - Parsing data from raw html
 - Stripping links from sites
 - Individual inverted index creation
+- Can add to the index after it has been created, repeat links will be ignored

-## Currently not supported
+## Not supported
 - Indexing of subpages for a webpage
   - It would be easy to implement subpages where they contribute to the scores of the parent page
 - Queries have not yet been added
-- Cannot add to the index after it has been created